Security Automation and Continuous Monitoring (sacm)

 Charter for Working Group

-1. Identify endpoints
+1. Identify and characterize target endpoints

 2. Determine specific endpoint elements to assess